All Episodes

 It was just a joyous day.

-Yes, it's that's exactly what it is out there.
+That's exactly what it is out there.

 They got to do this and this and this, and they got to do it in a record amount of time.

-And if they don't do it, then we're pulling out, and you guys aren't worth it.
+And if they don't do it, then we're pulling out and you guys aren't worth it.

-They haven't done diddly squat.
+They haven't done digitally squat.

 Who are they?